waku-org/pm/draft-roadmap/acquire_first_10_customers.md

 ## KPIs for 2025H2

+TODO: These are proposed KPI, need to iterate on them.
+Will review by EOW (13 June.)

 - [ ] Identify 15 Highly Qualified Leads
 - [ ] Discuss solution engineering with 10 leads
 - [ ] Bring 5 leads into Discord bridge (will to connect and discuss)